-On April 19, CJSF 90.1 FM in collaboration with CiTR 101.9 FM will be broadcasting live from Record Store Day.
+On Saturday April 18, CJSF 90.1 FM in collaboration with CiTR 101.9 FM will be broadcasting live from Record Store Day.
 Both stations will be at record stores all around Vancouver broadcasting live performances and interviews with participating artists.

 Due to vehicle troubles, the main act Single Mothers couldn’t make it to their show on March 3 at the Electric Owl.
 Fortunately their supporting acts Dirty Nil and NEEDS made sure the show went on, only at a slightly smaller venue space: the Electric Owl basement.

 It is shows like this that make me so thankful to be a tall girl.
 Seattle neo-punk trio So Pitted kicked off their first song at 7:23PM sharp, and though I was mid-interview with a pair of rad ladies who make great radio at CiTR, they sounded supreme.

 The Jazz Spectrum and CJSF 90.1 FM are pleased to announce the winner of the 2015 Julian Award of Excellence for Canadian Jazz Artists.

 The winner and recipient of the $500 prize is Vancouver's own Eli Bennett for his album "Breakthrough".
 Congratulations, Eli!
 The runner up and winner of $250 is Vancouver native Neelamjit Dhillon for his album "Komagata Maru".
 Congratulations, Neelamjit!
 Thank you all the nominees and to everyone who voted.
 Support Canadian jazz wherever you are!

 Beau Bridge spoke via email with Sissel Vera Pettersen, Norwegian vocalist, musician and composer who performs with Eye of Newt at Hour of the Wolf at Performance Works Jan 30, 2015.